prabhakk-mw/matlab-amazon-sagemaker/README.md

 --------------------------

 To launch a Jupyter notebook server inside the SageMaker instance, go to "Notebook instance" in the SageMaker console, and click the action "Open Jupyter".
 You can then click the "Upload" button to upload the example notebook included with this blog, which is called `matlab.ipynb`.
+Open the notebook and follow all the steps in it.
+Run section by section to understand the steps.

 Run MATLAB via Processing Job
 ----------------------------------
+After you complete the steps in the example notebook, you can see how the MATLAB code is called from the notebook, using the following commands.

 ```python
 processor = Processor(